 Hearing each measure of Jean Jean‘s latest release pass by is like watching telephone lines out the window of a car, the cable drooping from pole to pole under the heavy weight of information.
-It is not the information of too many notes at once as it can sometimes happen with heavy records—rather, it is too much density, too much gravity, too much weight moving through
+It is not the information of too many notes at once as it can sometimes happen with heavy records—rather, it is too much density, too much gravity, too much weight moving through the narrow air.

 Released on Head Records/Black Basset on February 23rd, Froidepierre is as organic as it is futuristic; as heavy as it is precise.
 Unlike Froidepierre, Jean Jean’s previous release, Symmetry, was inhabited by human voices and had a certain color and vibrancy to it—Froidespierre, however, is about the supersonic hurtling of sound objects through a silence so black it hangs imposingly overhead like dead weight.
 In that hurtling, Jean Jean found the sonic equivalent of motion blur.